Maxim-Mazurok/google-api-typings-generator/gapi.client.games-v1/readme.md

 });

 /*
+Records a batch of player game events for a specific player.
+This method allows sending multiple events in a single request.
+*/
+await gapi.client.games.playerGameEvents.batchRecordEvents({
+  playerId: 'playerId',
+});

+/*
 Retrieves the Player resource with the given ID.
 To retrieve the player for the currently authenticated user, set `playerId` to `me`.
 */
 await gapi.client.games.players.get({playerId: 'playerId'});